-To replace a foreground color with the background color
+To replace the main color with the secondary color

-- In the toolbox, click the Replace Color Brush tool - On the property bar, choose a nib shape from the Nib shape picker. - Type a value in the Tolerance box to specify the color tolerance based on color similarity. - In the color control area of the toolbox, double-click the Main color swatch, and choose a color. - Drag in the image window.
+- 1 In the toolbox, click the Replace Color Brush tool - 2 On the property bar, choose a nib shape from the Nib shape picker. - 3 Type a value in the Tolerance box to specify the color tolerance based on color similarity. - 4 In the color control area of the toolbox, double-click the Main color swatch, and choose a color. - 5 Drag in the image window.

-You can select a foreground color from the image by clicking the Eyedropper tool , and clicking a color in the image window.
+You can select a main color from the image by clicking the Eyedropper tool , and clicking a color in the image window.
 The color you select displays in the Main color swatch.